Sean Flynn (photojournalist)

 Sean Leslie Flynn (May 31, 1941 – disappeared April 6, 1970; declared legally dead in 1984) was an American actor and freelance photojournalist best known for his coverage of the Vietnam War.

 Flynn was the only child of Australian-American actor Errol Flynn and his first wife, French-American actress Lili Damita.
 After studying briefly at Duke University, he embarked on an acting career.
 He retired by the mid-1960s to become a freelance photojournalist under contract to Time magazine.

-In search of exceptional images, Flynn traveled with U.S. Army Special Forces units and irregulars operating in remote areas.
+In search of exceptional images, Flynn traveled with US Army Special Forces units and irregulars operating in remote areas.
 While on assignment in Cambodia in April 1970, Flynn and fellow photojournalist Dana Stone were captured by communist guerrillas.
 Neither man was seen or heard from again.
 In 1984, Flynn's mother had him declared dead in absentia.

 Early life

-Flynn was born in Los Angeles to Australian-American actor Errol Flynn and French-American singer and actress Lili Damita.
+Sean Leslie Flynn was born on 31 May 1941 in Los Angeles to Australian-American actor Errol Flynn and French-American singer and actress Lili Damita.
 His paternal grandfather Theodore Thomson Flynn was the first professor of biology in Tasmania and served as a marine biology and zoology professor at both the University of Tasmania and at Queen's University of Belfast where he served as the Chair of Zoology.
-Flynn's parents separated when he was young, and he was raised by his mother.
+Flynn's parents separated when he was young, and he was raised by his mother and he rarely saw his father growing up.
 His father remarried several times and as a result he had three half sisters.
-Flynn graduated from the Lawrenceville School in Lawrenceville, New Jersey, in 1960.
+Flynn attended the Lawrenceville School in Lawrenceville, New Jersey, graduating in 1960.
 When his father died, he left his son $5,000 to help with his college education.
 Flynn enrolled at Duke University but later left to pursue an acting career.